lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 const stream = await glue.interop.createStream(streamDefinition);
 ```

-The [`StreamOptions`](../../../reference/core/latest/interop/index.html#StreamOptions) object allows you to pass several optional callbacks which let your application handle subscriptions in a more detailed manner:
+The [`StreamOptions`](../../../reference/core/latest/interop/index.html#StreamOptions) object allows you to pass several optional callbacks which let your app handle subscriptions in a more detailed manner:

 - to identify individual subscribers/clients;
 - to accept or reject subscriptions based on the subscription arguments;